-Most plastics begin to melt at high temperatures.
-Silicone, however, exhibits unique behaviour at elevated temperatures.
+Most plastics begin to melt when met with high temperatures.
+Silicone, however, exhibits unique behaviour when in high-temperature environments.
 Silicone does not have a melting point but instead remains solid until combustion occurs.
-At high temperatures (above 200°C) silicone will begin to slowly lose its mechanical properties becoming harder and more brittle.
-At temperatures above 300°C this process is accelerated.
-There is no set temperature for silicone auto ignition which can depend on may factors such as the hardness of the silicone, type of curing catalyst used, and any additives or pigments However, auto ignition generally occurs around 450°C.
+At extreme temperatures (above 200 C) silicone slowly begins to lose its mechanical properties, becoming harder and more brittle.

-Silicone also displays unique behaviour during the combustion process.
-Once autoignition temperature has been reached, the material will briefly smoke before it cracks and begins to combust.
-At this stage the silicone will expand in volume and volatiles are released, before brittle combusted material breaks away from the sample and disintegrates into a fine powder.
+Silicone’s behaviour throughout the combustion process is very unique.
+Once the temperature of autoignition (around 450 C) has been reached the heat-resistant material will begin to smoke before cracking and combusting.
+At this point, the silicone will expand in volume and release volatiles.
+Following this, brittle, combusted materials will break away and disintegrate into a fine powder.

-Silicone is made from a silicon-oxygen-silicon backbone with carbon-containing methyl and vinyl groups.
-During combustion, silicone dioxides and carbon dioxides are produced.
-The carbon monoxides and carbon dioxides are released into the atmosphere.
-The silicon dioxide creates a layer of white powder on the sample.
-This layer of silicone dioxide cannot combust any further, it acts as an insulating layer which helps to slow down or prevent further combustion of the silicone.
+During combustion, both silicone and carbon dioxides are produced with the carbon monoxides and carbon dioxides being released into the atmosphere.
+The silicon dioxide, on the other hand, creates a white powder and acts as an insulating layer that helps slow down and prevent further combustion.

 What temperatures can different grades of silicone withstand?

-High temperature grades of silicone contain additive that make them suitable for applications up to 300°C for intermittent periods.
+High-temperature silicone – High-temperature grades of silicone contain additives that make them suitable for applications up to 300°C for intermittent periods.
 If the part is to be exposed to continuous temperatures over 300°C then the silicone’s properties would degrade with time.

 For detailed information on all of the silicone grades we offer, visit our technical datasheets page.